Long Ding

-Long Ding (born February 11, 1988) is a Chinese college athlete who plays American football as kicker.
+Long Ding (born February 11, 1988) is a Chinese former professional American football kicker.
 He was originally a member of the IFAF/USA Football International Student Program, before entering college football after his arrival in the United States in 2007.
+He tried out for the Jacksonville Jaguars during the 2012 NFL offseason.

 Early life

 Ding is a native of Qingdao, China.

 College career

-Dean College

 After his arrival in the US, Dean College in Franklin, Massachusetts was the first team that Ding represented before moving onto Norwich University in Northfield, Vermont.

-Norwich University

 In 2011, while still a student at Norwich University, Ding was named a finalist for the Fred Mitchell Award.
 At Norwich, Ding attempted sixteen field goals, making thirteen, with the longest distance to goal measured at 51 yd.
 Ding was also active as a defensive player, recording nineteen tackles, six tackles for loss and three sacks.

 Professional career

-NFL Combine

-He was scouted during the NFL Regional Combine in New York City, as well as the NFL Super Regional Combine in Detroit.
-He later went on to go undrafted in the 2012 NFL Draft.
+Ding was scouted during the NFL Regional Combine in New York City, as well as the NFL Super Regional Combine in Detroit.
+He later went on to go undrafted in the 2012 NFL draft.